-More serious pollution violation records and records issued within the past two years require an on-site third party audit in order to be removed from the Blue Map Database.
+More serious pollution violation records and records issued within the past two years require an on-site third-party audit in order to be removed from the Blue Map Database.
 These cases include but are not limited to the following violations:

-- Emissions in excess of key pollutant volume control standards - Emissions containing heavy metals, persistent organic pollutants, and other harmful contaminants in concentrations more than three times pollutant discharge standards - Wastewater discharged through hidden pipes that circumvent treatment - Unlined seepage ponds that could potentially leak into groundwater
+- Emissions in excess of key pollutant volume control standards - Emissions containing heavy metals, persistent organic pollutants, and other harmful contaminants in concentrations more than three times pollutant discharge standards - Wastewater discharged through hidden pipes that circumvent treatment

-- Failure to install or idling/dismantling pollution control equipment - Tampering and/or forging monitoring data in order to evade supervision - Refusal to carry out orders to suspend production or other administrative punishments
+- Unlined seepage ponds that could potentially leak into groundwater - Failure to install or idling/dismantling pollution control equipment - Tampering and/or forging monitoring data in order to evade supervision - Refusal to carry out orders to suspend production or other administrative punishments

 The above and select other violations are all considered severe violations.
-A more detailed description of the violations that require onsite audits for record removal, as well as the relevant responsibilities of each participating party, documentation requirements and reporting templates, may be found in the Guide to Addressing and Removing Environmental Supervision Records.
+A more detailed description of the violations that require onsite audits for record removal, as well as the relevant responsibilities of each participating party, documentation requirements and reporting templates, are available in Chinese.
 The process used for on-site audit procedures is as follows: